Atlas-Unory/Atlas-Unory/README.md

 </div>
 <br>

-## ⚙️ The languages and tech I know
+## ⚙️ The languages and techs I know

 <!-- Languages and tech that I know -->
 <div align="center">